Sagebrew/com.sagebrew.web/sagebrew/help_center/documents/asking/traffic_no_solutions.md

-# What should I do if no one provides a Solution to my Question? #
+# What should I do if nobody provides a Solution to my Question? #
-If your Question has received a decent amount of traffic as well as Upvotes and/or Downvotes, but nobody has left a Solution, there may be a few issues with your Question.
+If your Question has received a decent amount of traffic as well as Upvotes and/or Downvotes, but nobody has left a Solution, there may be a few items you may want to consider.

 - Your Question might be confusing.
  - Perhaps the way in which you worded your Question has left users confused or unsure of how to proceed with a Solution.
 - Maybe your Question is too difficult and other users simply don't know where to start the conversation.

 The best thing to do if your Question is receiving traffic/Upvotes/Downvotes but no Solutions is to pose the first